Adversarial-Deep-Learning/adversarial-deep-learning.github.io/README.md

 * If you are proposing a modifications to an existing one, create an issue first, explaining why it is useful.
 * Join the slack channel for discussion [SAiDL Season Of Code 2021](https://join.slack.com/t/ssoc2021/shared_invite/zt-tkej9ur7-TxxIfcvS3PFFMpJK2VNR5g)
 * Be nice!

+For more information about the project's setup, please read [CONTRIBUTING.md](https://github.com/Adversarial-Deep-Learning), :star: us if you liked the work.